UNCLASSIFIED (U)

 (3) (U) The credibility of the petitioner’s original asylum claim is not within your purview; you must not examine the credibility of the original claim.
 You may not suspend processing of V92 cases even if the beneficiary provides information that casts doubt on the petitioner’s right to asylum status; process the V92 case to completion.

 (4) (U) However, during an interview, information may come to light that calls into question the validity of the petitioner’s asylum application.
-In those circumstances, it is appropriate to ask follow-up questions in a manner that does not disclose information from the petitioner’s asylum application, which is confidential.
+In those circumstances, it is appropriate to ask follow-up questions in a way that does not disclose information from the petitioner’s asylum application, which is confidential.

 (5) (U) See 9 FAM 203.5-13 for additional guidance on cases in which information presented by the beneficiary indicates significant issues with the petitioner’s asylum claim.